 Other investments

 The Foundation may, extraordinarily, and upon approval by the Board of Directors, invest in incubator-like technology companies that may eventually provide a commercial advantage for Grundfos.
-Such investments must be made upon request from or in consultation with the Grundfos Group, and the Foundation must secure intellectual property rights, patents and technology access with its investment.
+Such investments must be made upon request from or in consultation with the Grundfos Group, and the Foundation must with its investment secure intellectual property rights, patents and/or technology access.

-- In 2023, the Foundation established a direct investment company, PDJF Direct Invest ApS, which has bought a non-controlling stake in TEMcompany ApS.
+- In 2023, the Foundation established a direct investment company, PDJF Direct Invest ApS, which has bought a non-controlling stake in TEMcompany ApS and invests through Emerald Global Water Fund.